kevgo/text-runner/documentation/how-it-works.md

 # How TextRunner works

-There are no limitations on the structure of the Markdown files TextRunner uses.
-It can read and understand (with your help) complex data in tables, bullet point lists, embedded images, as well as simple plain text in any human language.

 To make a part of any Markdown file actionable by TextRunner, wrap it in an `<a>` tag with class `tr_[action name]`.
 As an example,